 Industries that require strict compliance on handing clients’ documents would only use high-caliber faxing services with advanced encryption.
 Some of these industries are finance, banking, government, healthcare, insurance, and real estate, to name a few.

-Of course, courier services are available, but when sending critical documents, no one would think of using third-party individuals or companies – faxing is still the best option.
+Of course, courier services are available, but when sending critical documents, no one would think of using third-party individuals or companies – secure HIPAA compliant fax is still the best option.

 Is Faxing Actually Secure?